 Data Collection

-In undertaking fishing pursuant to this measure, the vessel shall collect all the data required by current CMMs including CMM 02-2020 (Data Standards) and CMM 03-2020 (Bottom Fishing) and, to the extent possible, all the data as set out in the paper submitted to the Scientific Committee (SC8-DW05_Rev 2) and subsequently submitted to the Commission (COMM9-PropXX).
+In undertaking fishing pursuant to this measure, the vessel shall collect all the data required by current CMMs including CMM 02-2020 (Data Standards) and CMM 03-2020 (Bottom Fishing) and, to the extent possible, all the data as set out in the paper submitted to the Scientific Committee (SC8-DW05_Rev 2).
 The vessel shall also collect, to the extent possible, any further data requested by the Scientific Committee for its annual evaluation.

 The vessel shall tag and release Dissostichus spp., continuously while fishing, at a rate of 5 fish per tonne green weight.
 All released toothfish must be double-tagged, using tags sourced from the CCAMLR secretariat.
 All toothfish that are not tagged must be retained.